Nominating and Corporate Governance Committee

 - Oversee the Company’s governance practices, including reviewing and recommending to the Board for approval any changes to the Company’s corporate governance framework.
 To strengthen its knowledge of relevant current and prospective governance issues, the Committee shall establish regular and meaningful contact throughout the year with the Board, committee chairs, members of senior management and independent professional advisors to the Board and its various committees, as applicable.

-- Establish criteria for Board membership and identifying, evaluating, reviewing and recommending qualified candidates to serve on the Board, including consideration of any potential conflicts of interest as well as applicable independence and experience requirements.
-The Committee shall also evaluate, review and considers the recommendation for nomination of current directors for reelection to the Board.
+- Establish criteria for Board membership and identifying, evaluating, reviewing and recommending qualified candidates to serve on the Board, including consideration of any potential conflicts of interest and applicable independence and experience requirements, as well as the diversity considerations set forth in the Guidelines (as defined below).
+The Committee shall also evaluate, review and consider the recommendation for nomination of current directors for reelection to the Board.
 The selection of nominees for director to be presented to the stockholders for election or reelection, and the selection of new Directors to fill vacancies and newly created directorships on the Board, shall be made by the full Board based on the recommendations of the Committee.
 Nominations from stockholders shall be considered using the same criteria as potential nominees recommended by the members of the Committee or others, and there shall be no differences in the manner in which the Committee evaluates a candidate that is recommended for nomination for membership on the Board by the directors, officers or stockholders.

 - Recommend to the entire Board annually the membership and chair of each committee of the Board, in consultation with the Chair of the Board and the Chief Executive Officer, and after due consideration of the interests, experience and independence of the individual directors and experience and independence requirements in accordance with the listing standards of Nasdaq, the rules and regulations of the SEC and applicable law.